jayliew/codepath-tips/README.md

 * [DONE] Optional: Using locale-specific currency and currency thousands separators.
 * [DONE] Optional: Added calculations for each person's bill if it was split 2 ways and 3 ways
 * [DONE] Optional: Added App Icon
+* [DONE] Optional: Added extension to UIColor class to accept color hex values
+* [DONE] Optional: Added a navigation controller on the settings view, with back (bar) button

+Notes: The animation work as shown below for iPhone 5S's screen size (autoLayout skills still in-progress)

 ![Video Walkthrough](just_the_tippr.gif)